NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 Let's start with running the workflow plus getting some reports and visualisation while we're at it!

-* Run the workflow using the following command: `nextflow run main.nf -with-report -with-timeline -with-dag dag.png`.
+* Run the workflow using the following command: `nextflow run main_mrsa.nf -with-report -with-timeline -with-dag dag.png`.

 After successful executing, you will find three more files in your current